-For years, FSU has reached far beyond Florida through international programs in Switzerland, France, Panama, Costa Rica, Spain, Russia, Vietnam, the Czech Republic, Greece, Croatia, Ireland, South Africa, Ghana and the Caribbean.
-FSU's student centers in Florence, Italy, and London, England, are considered by many to be the nation's best in Europe.

-Florida State offers 300 graduate and

-undergraduate degree programs through its nine colleges - Arts and Sciences; Business; Communication; Education; Engineering (operated jointly with Florida A&M University); Human Sciences; Law; Medicine; and Social Sciences (which also incorporates the Reubin O'D Askew School of Public Administration and Policy) - and eight schools - Criminology and Criminal Justice; Information Studies; Motion Picture, Television and Recording Arts; Music; Nursing; Social Work; Theatre; and Visual Arts and Dance.

-With 1,956 members, the FSU faculty has included 10 National Academy of Sciences elected members, four American Academy of Arts and Sciences members and five Nobel laureates.
-It is backed by 5,262 administrative and support staff members
+- housed in the Augustus B. Turnbull III Florida Conference Center on the edge of the campus, provides extensive credit and non-credit continuing education programs statewide. - For years, FSU has reached far beyond Florida through international programs in Switzerland, France, Panama, Costa Rica, Spain, Russia, Vietnam, the Czech Republic, Greece, Croatia, Ireland, South Africa, Ghana and the Caribbean.
+FSU's student centers in Florence, Italy, and London, England, are considered by many to be the nation's best in Europe. - Florida State offers 300 graduate undergraduate programs through its nine colleges -Arts and Sciences; Business; Communication: Education; Engineering (operated jointly with Florida A&M University); Human Sciences; Law; Medicine; and Social Sciences (which also incorporates the Reubin O'D Askew School of Public Administration and Policy) and eight schools - Criminology and Justice: Criminal Information Studies: Motion Picture, Television and Recording Arts; Music; Nursing; Social Work; Theatre; and Visual Arts and Dance. - With 1,956 members, the FSU faculty has included 10 National Academy of Sciences elected members, four American Academy of Arts and Sciences members and five Nobel laureates.
+It is backed by 5,262 administrative and support staff members.

-Library holdings at Florida State include 2.4 million book titles and 6.7 million microforms.
+- Library holdings at Florida State include 2.4 million book titles and 6.7 million microforms.
 The main library facility, the Robert M. Strozier Library, is linked by computer to other state university and national research libraries.
 The Paul A.M.
 Dirac Science Library is located at the heart of the university's science research complex.
-FSU also maintains music, library science and law libraries, and the Mildred and Claude Pepper Library.

-FSU's 6,317 graduate students pursue advanced degrees in fields as diverse as business administration and theoretical particle physics.
-A majority of research done at FSU is the direct result of student effort, culminating in numerous books, monographs and journal articles relating to the whole spectrum of intellectual interests and the practical needs of society.

-Of FSU's 35,462-student population, 43.6 percent are male; 56.4 percent are female; 23.1 percent are minorities; and 3.8 percent are foreign students.
+FSU also maintains music, library science and law libraries, and the Mildred and Claude Pepper Library. - FSU's 6,317 graduate students pursue advanced degrees in fields diverse as business administration and theoretical particle physics.
+A majority of research done at FSU is the direct result of student effort, culminating in numerous books, monographs and journal articles relating to the whole spectrum of intellectual interests and the practical needs of society. - Of FSU's 35,462-student population, 43.6 percent are male; 56.4 percent are female; 23.1 percent are minorities; and 3.8 percent are foreign students.